Things to Do in Annecy: Lakes, Mountains & Old Town Highlights

 Getting around Annecy

-Cycling is another great option, especially if you want to visit other towns and lakeside beaches.
-Cycle paths are relatively flat, and once you’re out of the city, the roads are quiet or there are dedicated cycle paths.
-One of the best activities in Annecy is actually cycling around the stunning Lake Annecy (more on that later).
+Cycling is another great option, especially if you want to explore further along the lake or visit nearby towns.
+Cycle paths are relatively flat, and once you’re out of the centre, the roads are quieter or have dedicated cycle paths.
+Cycling around Lake Annecy is one of the best ways to see more of the area.

-We wouldn’t recommend driving around Annecy itself – the roads are narrow and busy, and parking is limited and expensive.
+We wouldn’t recommend driving around the city itself – the roads are narrow and busy, and parking is limited and expensive.

 The local bus network, SIBRA, is reliable and connects the local neighbourhoods and nearby towns if you’re venturing further afield.

-If you’re planning a day trip to Chamonix, take the bus.
-It’s very reasonably priced and saves you the stress of finding parking in a busy mountain town.
+For a day trip to Chamonix, take the bus.
+It’s very affordable and saves you the hassle of finding parking in a busy mountain town.

 France has two types of plugs, C and E. C has two round pins, and E has two round pins and a hole for the earthing pin.